 How to share

-Sign up to Simon Says and then subscribe to a membership plan that supports Teams.
+- Sign up to Simon Says and subscribe.

 - Ask your teammates to sign up and subscribe for a Simon Says membership too.
 Each person in a team needs to be on a paid monthly or annual plan.

 - Message us to activate your team account.

 - Create a new project and transcribe it.
 From the transcript screen, click the share button.

 5. Select whether you want to share the project with your entire team or with selected team members.
 If you do not share a project, the project remains private to your account (i.e. the person who created the project).